oxolll/Linux/rsync/README.md

 * using yum to download :  `yum install -y inotify-tools`
 * using tar to install :
  1. download the source files -> `wget http://jensd.be/download/inotify-tools-3.14.tar.gz`
- 2. using tar to install -> `tar -zxf  tar -zxf inotify-tools-3.13.tar.gz `
+ 2. using tar to install -> `tar -zxf inotify-tools-3.13.tar.gz `
  3. enter the folder -> `cd inotify-tools-3.14`
  4. setting configure -> `./configure`
  5. `make`